golang/groupcache/README.md

 ## Summary

-groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.
+groupcache is a distributed caching and cache-filling library, intended as a replacement for a pool of memcached nodes in many cases.

 For API docs and examples, see http://godoc.org/github.com/golang/groupcache